K-Veschgini/jsonjet/docs/jet/operators/assert-or-save-expected.md

 ## Description

-The `ASSERT_OR_SAVE_EXPECTED` operator is used for testing and validation purposes.
-It compares the current pipeline output with expected results stored in a file, or saves the current output as expected results.
+This operator serves as a testing mechanism that either compares current pipeline output with stored expected results or saves the current output for future validation.
+The behavior depends on whether the target file exists.

 ## Parameters